lszeremeta/molstruct/README.md

 ```

 Supported [MolecularEntity](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/) properties that correspond to default CSV column names: `identifier`, `name`, `inChIKey`, `inChI`, `smiles`, `url`, `iupacName`, `molecularFormula`, `molecularWeight`, `monoisotopicMolecularWeight`, `description`, `disambiguatingDescription`, `image`, `alternateName` and `sameAs`.
 You can rename the columns if needed (see [Column name change arguments](#column-name-change-arguments) below).
 You can also use [presets](#predefined-presets).

+### Predefined presets

+To make your work easier, Molstruct has built-in preset support.
+Thanks to this, you do not have to set everything manually, you just select the appropriate preset and it's ready.
+The presets are flexible.
+If you want to change e.g. the column names selected for a preset, you can do so.
+At the moment you can use the [DrugBank open](https://www.drugbank.ca/releases/latest#open-data) preset.
+It is planned to add more in the future.
+Any suggestions are welcome!

+#### DrugBank Open (``drugbank-open``)

+Settings for the [open DrugBank dataset](https://www.drugbank.ca/releases/latest#open-data) in CSV file.
+The following settings are used for ``drugbank-open`` preset:

+* ``--value-delimiter`` is set to ' | '
+* ``--identifier`` is set to 'CAS'
+* ``--name`` is set to 'Common name'
+* ``--inChIKey`` is set to 'Standard InChI Key'
+* ``--alternateName`` is set to 'Synonyms'

 ### Informative arguments